 - 1. There must be no running in the school building. - 2.
 Before school, at playtime and after eating the mid-day meal, children are not allowed in classrooms unless the weather is bad, or unless instructed by a teacher. - 3.
 Climbing on walls, gates and fences is not allowed.

-Code of Conduct for Early Years Foundation Stage
+Expectations for Early Years Foundation Stage and Key Stage 1